 Have you been thinking about setting stones in your jewelry designs?
 Check out this starter guide to using gems in your jewelry making.

 The art jewelry world is experiencing a surge in metalsmithing interest these days.
 As artists gain experience manipulating metals it is a natural progression to begin adding gemstones to jewelry pieces.
-However, setting stones involves a whole new set of skills and tools.
+However, stone setting involves a whole new set of skills and tools.
 It is easy to begin with baby steps to gain experience handling gems and mounting them securely.
 Here are some tips to get started on your own.

 1. Start with cabochons

-- Cabs are easier to work with for new stone setters.
+Cabs are easier to work with for new stone setters.
 They are also widely available in semi-precious stones that are inexpensive.
 Start with hard stones like jasper and quartz.
 Avoid stones that are prone to breaking such as sodalite.
 You can buy pre-made bezel cups for calibrated cab sizes.
 Finish any soldering and metal finishing on your jewelry first.
 Stone setting should be your last step.
 Bezels should come up over the edge of the stone so you have enough of a "lip" to hold the cab in the setting.
 Place the cab in the bezel cup and use a bezel roller or burnisher to bend the edge over the stone around the cab.
 Continue burnishing until the setting edge is smooth and evenly in place.

-2. Try snap-in jewelry settings
+2. Try snap-in stone setting

 These settings work with calibrated facet cut gems.
 They are easy to use and appropriate for inexpensive, hard stones.
 CZs are great starter stones.
 To mount a snap-in, place your facet gem on a work surface with the crown side down (see graphic at the bottom of this post for the "anatomy" of a faceted stone).
 Place the snap-in setting over the gem and gently push it down until the stone "snaps" into place.